-When you apply depends on when you will complete your degree and complete necessary prerequisite coursework.
-Timing is sensitive, so you will want to plan well.
+When you apply depends on when you will complete your degree, complete necessary prerequisite coursework, and successfully take required tests (GRE).
+Timing is sensitive so you will want to plan well.

-Before submitting your application, have people with an unbiased eye go over each entire application to catch any errors.
+Before submitting your application, have people with an unbiased eye go over the entire application to catch any errors.

 READ ALL INSTRUCTION MANUALS AND DIRECTIONS CAREFULLY!

 - A list of all college classes taken, as well as official transcripts from each college where you have earned credit

 - A list and descriptions of your activities since graduating from high school